Skip to Content

 The strategy charges fees in line with its similarly distributed peers, priced within the middle quintile.

 The strategy's managers invest alongside shareholders, which helps it earn an Above Average People Pillar rating.
-The strategy's investment approach stands out and earns an Above Average Process Pillar rating.
+The strategy's sensible investment philosophy earns an Above Average Process Pillar rating.
 Independent of the rating, analysis of the strategy's portfolio shows it has maintained an underweight position in corporate bonds and debt with over 30-year maturities compared with category peers.
 The strategy's parent organization earns the firm an Above Average Parent Pillar rating, and this rating is inherited from vehicles belonging to the same branding entity and is indirectly assigned by an analyst.

 Rated on Published on